-Those who smoke or have diabetes have the highest odds of getting PVD in their lifetime.
-Men are also more likely than women to have PVD.
+Those who smoke or have diabetes have a greater risk of developing peripheral artery disease in their lifetime.

 • Extended inactivity